-In referring to Smith's "Powcheiscora", Strachey (1849:129) called it "pokahickcry or powcochicora" but implied that only one variety of nut was used, namely the walnut, Juglans nigra L. On the other hand, Swanton (1946:364) implied that the butternut, Juglans cinerea L., was the nut that was used, but when the Department of Agriculture Yearbook 1949 was consulted this source noted that the butternut tree was confined to the northeastern section of the United States and not to the general southeastern section of the United States (779).
-Then, again, the Encyclopedia Britannica gave us a little different variation as to the dispersal of this tree.
+In referring to Smith's "Powcheiscora", Strachey (1849:129) called it "pokahickcry or powcochicora" but implied that only one variety of nut was used, namely the walnut, Juglans nigra L. On the other hand, Swanton (1946:364) implied that the butternut, Juglans cinerea L., was the nut that was used, but when the Department of Agriculture Yearbook 1949 was consulted this source noted that the butternut tree was confined to the northeastern section of the the Encyclopedia Britannica gave us a little different variation as to the dispersal of this tree.
 It stated that the butternut tree is "a native of the rich woods from New Brunswick to North Dakota and southward to Delaware, Georgia and Kansas....
 The name is applied also to the tree itself."